nathancunn/nathancunn.github.io/_posts/2019-05-30-simpsons-cameos.md

 ![](../figure/source/simpsons-cameos/one_off.png)

-Observing the trend in one-off appearances, It's interesting to see the first season to cross the one-celebrity-per-episode threshold is season ten, which I've previously found to be [the season the golden age ended](http://www.nathancunn.com/2017-10-26-simpsons-decline/).
+It's interesting to see the first season to cross the one-celebrity-per-episode threshold is season ten, which I've previously found to be [the season the golden age ended](http://www.nathancunn.com/2017-10-26-simpsons-decline/).
 Looking more closely at the precise end of the golden age (S10E11 - _Wild Barts can't be broken_) there are three guest stars listed: Marcia Wallace as Edna Krabappel, Cyndi Lauper as herself, and Franklin D. Roosevelt as himself (from archives).
 In constrast, S10E12 - _Sunday, Cruddy Sunday_, the first post-golden-age episode, has no fewer than **eight** celebrity cameos, seven of which appear as themselves.

  Although the number of celebrity appearances dipped below 1.0 again afterwards, it's clear to see that there was a tendency for more celebrity cameos post-golden-age than during; the golden age averaged 0.65 celebrities-per-episode while the post-golden-age came in at 1.13.

  I should note here the bias in these numbers: it may simply be the case that there are more one-off celebrities in the later seasons because they just haven't had the chance to reappear on the show yet.
 While this doesn't exactly address the problem, the trend is similar if we instead consider celebrities making other numbers of appearances.

 As I said already though, celebrity cameos aren't inherently bad.
 My issue with them arises when the appearance serves no purpose other than having a celebrity appear on the show.
-Appearances such as Lady Gaga's, Tony Blair's appearance to greet The Simpsons at the airport (why?), Glen Hansard's appearance to sing a verse of a song because The Simpsons are visiting Ireland, or any of the seven appearances from _Sunday, Cruddy Sunday_.
+I'm talking about: Lady Gaga; Tony Blair's appearance to greet The Simpsons at the airport in the UK (why?); Glen Hansard's appearance to sing a verse of a song because The Simpsons are visiting Ireland; or any of the seven guest appearances from _Sunday, Cruddy Sunday_.
 It all comes down to celebrities popping up and playing themselves for no reason.

 ![](../figure/source/simpsons-cameos/played-yourself.gif)

-We can filter these out fairly straightforwardly by looking for cases where the character played includes "self" or "selves".
+We can filter these out fairly straightforwardly by looking for cases where the guest star is listed as playing a role containing "self" or "selves".

 ``` r
 guest_stars %>%